 Mercer in Mercer County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-41° 13.634′ N, 80° 14.341′ W. Marker is in Mercer, Pennsylvania, in Mercer County.
-Marker is at the intersection of North Diamond Street (Pennsylvania Route 58) and Strawberry Street, on the left when traveling west on North Diamond Street.
+41° 13.632′ N, 80° 14.341′ W. Marker is in Mercer, Pennsylvania, in Mercer County.
+Marker is on North Diamond Street, 0 miles east of Perry Highway (U.S. 19).
+Located on the right column support of the Mercer County Courthouse.
 Touch for map.
-Marker is at or near this postal address: 143 North Diamond Street, Mercer PA 16137, United States of America.
+Marker is in this post office area: Mercer PA 16137, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-General Hugh Mercer (here, next to this marker); The Mercer Soldiers Orphans School (a few steps from this marker); Johnston Tavern (approx. 5.4 miles away); Clay Furnace (approx. 7.6 miles away); Neshannock Potato (approx. 8.1 miles away); Westminster College (approx. 8.7 miles away); East Diamond (approx. 8.8 miles away); West Diamond (approx. 8.8 miles away).
+At least 8 other markers are within 9 miles of this marker Mercer County (here, next to this marker); The Mercer Soldiers Orphans School (a few steps from this marker); Pandenarium (approx. 2.7 miles away); Johnston Tavern (approx. 5.4 miles away); Clay Furnace (approx. 7.6 miles away); Neshannock Potato (approx. 8.1 miles away); War Memorial (approx. 8.3 miles away); The Grove City Honor Roll (approx. 8.3 miles away).
 Touch for a list and map of all markers in Mercer.

 Also see . . .

-3. Mercer County - Behind the Marker.
-Explore PA History.com (Submitted on July 11, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.)
+2. Hugh Mercer at FindAGrave.com.
+(Submitted on April 15, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.)